 .
 It should be noted the voice acting medium is reversed in Japan where ADR voice acting is done with Western Animation

 open/close all folders

-- In Star Wars: Episode 3, Hayden Christensen and Ewan Mcgregor had to record grunts for when they were fighting.
+- In Star Wars Episode III: Revenge of the Sith, Hayden Christensen and Ewan Mcgregor had to record grunts for when they were fighting.
 That's right.
 Grunts.

 - This is standard procedure for fight scenes, such sounds made on-set are drowned out by the sounds of the fight.

 - Looping was a fact of life for many actors in the Star Wars universe, like Anthony Daniels (Threepio).
 Most well-known case is Darth Vader, as no one would be afraid of David Prowse's voice.

 - Very noticeable in A New Hope as dialogue tends to fluctuate in volume and intonation even in the same scene.

 - The Lord of the Rings—the entire trilogy—was dubbed in post: the enormous noise of the fans and the assorted background noise made it impossible to hear any of the dialogue.
 That is, the whirling bladed fans, not the squeeing or complaining ones.

 - Notably averted with Bilbo's speech at the party, as Ian Holm couldn't recreate the drunk tone while looping those lines sober.
 That gave the sound editors quite some work.